luizsoliveira/jetstarter-api-postgrest/README.md

 *Figure 1.
 API overview ecosystem with Docker-compose, Postgres, PostgREST, and Swagger*

-In a real-world environment, a REST API does not work in isolation.
-Figure 1 illustrates the basic infrastructure ecosystem of a typical API that serves information persisted by a database.
+In this documentation, we'll see how to build a REST API with CRUD operations for five entities in just 1 min.
+In a microservices paradigm, a REST API is part of a larger ecosystem made up of other components.
+Figure 1 illustrates the basic components of a typical API that serves information persisted by a relational database.

- * Postgres: a relational database that will perform the function of data persistence, preserving referential integrity.
+ * Postgres: a relational database that will perform data persistence, preserving referential integrity;
- * PostgREST: Web server responsible for exposing REST endpoints and an API description according to the OpenAPI standard.
+ * PostgREST: Web server responsible for exposing a REST API with CRUD endpoints and also a description of the API according to the OpenAPI standard;
- * Swagger: service that generates an HTML documentation page from the OpenAPI description.
+ * Swagger: service that automatically generates a HTML documentation page from the OpenAPI description.

  ## Deploying a REST API in 1 minute

  Unlike many tutorials available on the internet, which will require extensive step-by-step tasks to be carried out, here the entire process is automated through Infrastructure as Code (IaC) with Docker-compose.

  Before running the codes below, ensure you already have Docker installed and started on your computer.
-[Click here](https://docs.docker.com/get-docker/) for instructions how to install Docker.
+[Click here](https://docs.docker.com/get-docker/) for instructions on how to install Docker.

 ```shell
 git clone https://github.com/luizsoliveira/jetstarter-api-postgrest